Chaserider: Services

 From February 2023, Chaserider began operating subsidised services 102 and 103 along with school services 104 and 105 in the Telford area.
 Also operated under contract to Telford and Wrekin Council, Chaserider also began to operate service 100 in late 2022.
-These services utilise a fleet of 6 suitably branded Alexander Dennis Enviro 200 MMCs.
+These services utilise a fleet of six branded Alexander Dennis Enviro200 MMCs.

-Service 1 which ran between Cannock and Walsall and operated every 20 minutes at its peak was curtailed to operate only between Cheslyn Hay and Cannock from the summer 2022.
-This was controversial as at the same time National Express cut its competing X51 between Cannock and Walsall (and which continues to Birmingham) to every 30 minutes from 20 minutes between the two towns.
+Service 1 which operated between Cannock and Walsall and ran every 20 minutes at its peak was curtailed to operate only between Cheslyn Hay and Cannock from the summer 2022.
+This was controversial as at the same time, National Express West Midlands cut its competing X51 between Cannock and Walsall, which continues to Birmingham, to every 30 minutes from 20 minutes between the two towns.

 In July 2023, Chaserider commenced operations on behalf of Transport for West Midlands (TfWM) and Staffordshire County Council, running services 35A and 36 between Walsall, Aldridge and Lichfield.
-Additionally, service 19 under contract in October 2023 commenced, between Walsall and Bloxwich however due to antisocial behaviour in the Coal Pool area the service was diverted, finished early and briefly withdrawn until an alternative operator was found.
+Additionally, service 19 between Walsall and Bloxwich in October 2023 commenced under contract, however due to antisocial behaviour in the Coal Pool area the service was diverted, finished early and briefly withdrawn until an alternative operator was found.
 Service 19 is now operated by Carolean Coaches.

-In November 2023, Chaserider replaced National Express West Midlands on service 5 (Wolverhampton to Codsall) on evenings and Sundays.
-Day time journeys were operated by Banga Buses.
-Then, in May 2025, Chaserider also replaced Banga Buses to operate the whole 5 service.
-In September 2025 the evening and Sunday journeys were taken over under tender by National Express West Midlands.
+In November 2023, Chaserider replaced National Express West Midlands on service 5, running between Wolverhampton and Codsall, on evenings and Sundays.
+Daytime journeys were operated by Banga Buses.
+In May 2025, Chaserider then replaced Banga Buses to operate the whole 5 service.
+In September 2025, the evening and Sunday journeys were taken over by National Express West Midlands under tender.

-In June 2024, saw the extension of the 63 Cannock to Rugeley via Brereton linking onto Uttoxeter with some journeys subcontracted to Bus Link.

-In July 2024, saw the 35A Walsall to Leighswood via Aldridge service be withdrawn and replaced with a new 36A extending from Leighswood to Lichfield via Streets Corner and Muckley Corner (similar to former Diamond 35 route).
-From January 2025, the 36 service will operate on Sundays.
+June 2024 saw the extension of the 63 Cannock to Rugeley via Brereton linking onto Uttoxeter, with some journeys subcontracted to Bus Link, and July 2024 saw the 35A Walsall to Leighswood service withdrawn and replaced with a new 36A, extending from Leighswood to Lichfield via Muckley Corner.
+Since January 2025, the 36 has operated on Sundays.
 These changes are on behalf of Transport for West Midlands (TfWM) and Staffordshire County Council.

-It was revealed in May 2025, that Arriva Midlands had won the tenders for all the Telford work that Chaserider operated.
-They ceased operating the routes in Telford on 20 July 2025.
+It was revealed in May 2025 that Arriva Midlands had won the tenders for all Telford services that Chaserider operated.
+Chaserider ceased operating serices in Telford during July 2025.

-Chaserider will take over Diamond service 57 which runs between Wolverhampton and Bilston (currently terminating in Willenhall) from November 2025.
-From January 2026, service 25 (Wolverhampton-Pendeford) will be taken from National Express West Midlands.
+Chaserider began operating service 57, which runs between Wolverhampton and Bilston (currently curtailed to Willenhall due to long running road works in the area), in November 2025 which was previously operated by Diamond.
+From January 2026, service 25 between Wolverhampton and Pendeford transferred from National Express West Midlands to Chaserider.

-It was announced on 24 October 2025, that following the completion of the Stafford roadworks around Queensville, which meant that services were disrupted or diverted because of these works will revert back to normal as of 1 November 2025.